Understanding the Listing Agreement When Selling Your Home

 Marketing

-The listing agreement offers a detailed plan of action outlining how the real estate agent will promote your home: from listing it on the MLS to arranging open houses, to online marketing and social media.
+The listing agreement offers a detailed plan of action outlining how the real estate agent will promote your home: from listing it on the multiple listing service (MLS) and arranging open houses, to online marketing and social media.
 You can allocate the amount of money spent on marketing in the agreement as well, but Ferzoco advises against this because then “that becomes the focus.”

 Property description